prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 {% image "storybook-working.png", "Storybook working" %}

-In this tutorial, I would be covering the steps for creating and publishing a React component library ([Storybook supports countless other frontend frameworks](https://storybook.js.org/)), with the following steps -
+In this tutorial, I would be covering the steps for creating and publishing a React component library ([Storybook supports countless other frontend frameworks](https://storybook.js.org/)), with the following steps.

 1. {% slugifiedLink "Setting up the project" %}
 2. {% slugifiedLink "Installing Storybook" %}